truffle-box/polygon-box/README.md

 ## Support

-Support for this box is available via the Truffle community available [here](https://www.trufflesuite.com/community).
+Support for this box is available via the Truffle community [here](https://www.trufflesuite.com/community).